-Leaders may also look towards spiritual development, including:
+Leaders may also look towards wellness activities, including:

 Be mindful that progress is made when we attend to quality over quantity.
 It can be tempting to load your plate with multiple behavior goals, however, attempting to optimize or commit to too many behaviors will dilute your efforts and impact consistency, and consistency is the measure of success.
 You may consider picking a focus area from each of the categories above.
 For example, you may begin a morning routine that incorporates meditational writing and listening to a business-focused podcast while completing a cardio fitness workout.
 Or perhaps you begin a fitness program, take a leadership development course and begin each morning with a 15-minute meditation.
 The options to tailor your leadership development plan are limited only by your imagination.

 Once you have successfully established consistent behavior and are seeing the impact of leading yourself, it is time to leverage the momentum and drive behavioral consistency with your team.
 The leadership strategy you will employ requires a thoughtful approach, considering your unique personal values, the organization’s values, and the needs of your team.
 Leadership is not a “one size fits all” proposition; be creative and have fun.